City-of-Helsinki/tunnistamo/Docs/device-auth.md

 ## NFC

-The user may be identified using an NFC-capable application.
+The user may be identified using an NFC-capable application (such as the Open City App).

 The user must first log in to Tunnistamo using the application.
-The application will then generate an EC key pair and send the public key to Tunnistamo by registering the user's device.
-If registration completes successfully, Tunnistamo will generate a shared secret key that will be returned to the application.
+The application will then register the user's device.
+To do that, first the application must generate an EC key pair.
+The public key will be sent to Tunnistamo when registering the new user device.
+If registration completes successfully, Tunnistamo will generate a shared AES secret key that will be returned to the application.

-At authentication time, the user will first present her phone to an NFC reader.
-The NFC reader will send a message (an "APDU") selecting the right application using the custom application ID (AID) `f0 74 75 6e 6e 69 73 74 61 6d 6f`.
-Then the reader will ask the application to generate a token using the INTERNAL AUTHENTICATE command.
+At authentication time, the user will first present her phone to an NFC reader ("interface device").
+The interface device will send a message (an "APDU") selecting the right application using the custom application ID (AID) `f0 74 75 6e 6e 69 73 74 61 6d 6f`.

+The interface device will provide its allocated client ID through an EXTERNAL AUTHENTICATE command.
+For now, the device will not verify it in any way.
+It will be included in the generated JWT token for access control purposes.

+The reader will ask the application to generate a token using the INTERNAL AUTHENTICATE command.
 The device will respond with an encrypted and signed JWT token which will be passed to Tunnistamo as-is.
 The JWT token contains:

 | field   | description |
 | ---     | ---         |